arcctgx/ARver/README.md

 `ARver` calculates the AccurateRip checksums of local files, fetches checksums for a given CD from the database, and displays a report which compares them.

+## Features

+The package provides following command-line tools:

+* `arver`: the main program.
+It determines the AccurateRip disc ID, fetches AccurateRip data, calculates checksums of ripped audio files, compares them with downloaded AccurateRip data and displays the result.

+* `arver-discinfo`: displays disc IDs and the Table of Contents, fetches and displays all AccurateRip track checksums.

+* `arver-ripinfo`: calculates checksums of audio files (ARv1, ARv2 and CRC32)
+and presents them as a table.

+* `arver-bin-parser`: parses cached binary AccurateRip response and displays all AccurateRip track checksums.

 ## Usage example

 This example demonstrates the typical use case of `arver`: verification of